MahimaSadananda/mahima-sadananda-portfolio/README.md

 # Mahima Sadananda - Portfolio

 ## 👩‍🎓 About
-👋 Hello, I'm Mahima Sadananda, a data enthusiast holding a Master of Science (MSc) degree from the University of Sheffield.
+👋 Hello, I'm Mahima Sadananda, a data enthusiast holding a **Master of Science (MSc) degree in Data Science** from the _University of Sheffield_.
 With a solid foundation gained during my one-year tenure as a Data Engineer at Accenture, I am now eagerly transitioning towards a Data Analyst role and on the lookout for graduate jobs and internship opportunities.

 🚀 This repository serves as a compilation of my data analysis projects, providing a glimpse into my skills and expertise.
 It also serves as a personal journey log, tracking my progress in various domains.
 Each project within this collection highlights diverse aspects of data analysis and visualization.